 Shaheen comes from a family of foodies.
 She recalls that most of the conversations within the family revolved around food.
 This chirpy and fun-loving kind girl is Masters in Physiotherapy.
 She has worked as a consultant physiotherapist in Bhopal with some renowned doctors.
 But her heart was not into what she was doing.
 Finally, she quit her job in 2014 and started a food blog.
 Initially, to keep the sanity in check, blogging later turned into pursuing her dreams.
 She is now working towards creating an identity of her own that brings her into the list of the few best ones.

 From the list of self-taught Female Food Bloggers, Shaheen was always good with her writing skills.
 She writes compelling posts by writing the story behind every recipe.
 Her biggest motivation – appreciation from her Mom.

 Tina Basu – Twinkling Tina Cooks

 Postgraduate in communication, Tina was born in Kolkata and currently settled in Bangalore.
-She was born in a food-obsessed Bengali family that hold parties every week.
+She was born in a food-obsessed Bengali family that holds parties every week.
 Single and pampered child Tina got tired of weekly parties and in her childhood and she hated food.
 Ironically, she runs a food blog today.